Daily Practice for Staying Human: Same Rhythm, Different System.

 Rhythm Over Routine

-Rhythm isn’t something to impose.
+Rhythm isn’t something we impose.

-It’s something to remember.
+It’s something we feel and remember.

-A way of returning.
+It’s a way of returning.

-A way of staying human in a world that profits off our disconnection.
+A way of staying human

 So whatever we’re trying to practice, let’s start here.